Multi-sided Matching for the Association of Space-Air-Ground Integrated Systems: Performance Evaluation

 \subsection{Simulation setup}

-We consider a $1\times 1$ $ km^2$ area where $30$ ground devices are randomly scattered.
+We consider a $1\times 1$ $ km^2$ area where $40$ ground devices are randomly scattered.
 The transmit power of each device is $1$ Watt.
 We assume $8$ UAVs that hover at $100 m$ of altitude.
-In order to transfer the data, UAVs communicate with $3$ HAPs with a power of $3$ Watt.
+To transfer the data, UAVs communicate with $3$ HAPs with a power of $3$ Watt.
 The HAPs are assumed at an altitude of $17 km$.
 They communicate with two satellites at an orbit height of $700 km$.
 The transmit power of the HAPs is set to $10$ Watt.
-We also assume that the HAPs antennas' gain is $45$ dbi, and the noise spectral density is $-169$ dbm/Hz.
-To model the ground-to-air channel, we assume a suburban environment and we consider the same parameter values in~\cite{shi2020joint}.
-Ground-to-air, air-to-air, and air-to-space channels are supposed to operate over different frequencies; $2.5$ GHz, $5$ GHz and $3$ GHz for users, UAVs, and HAPs respectively.
-The communication bandwidth is $10$ MHz for each node.
+We also assume that the HAPs antennas' gain is $45$ dbi, and the noise spectral density $N_0$ is $-169$ dbm/Hz.
+To model the ground-to-air channel, we assume a suburban environment and we consider the same environment values in~\cite{shi2020joint}.
+We assume that a node $i$ in layer $k\in\{0,1,2\}$ operates at frequency $f_{c}(k)+B_0^{k,k+1} \times i$ with nodes in layer $k+1$, with $f_{c}(k)$ the lowest carrier frequency in layer $k$ and $B_0^{k,k+1}$ the bandwidth over wich layer $k$ nodes communicate with layer $k+1$ nodes.
+The lowest carrier frequencies are $f_{c}(0)=2.5$ GHz, $f_{c}(1)=5$ GHz and $f_{c}(2)=3$ GHz and the bandwidths are $B_0^{0,1}=10^4$ Hz, $B_0^{1,2}=10^5$ Hz and $B_0^{2,3}=10^6$ Hz.
 We also assume the same quota of $6$ for all UAVs, $3$ for HAPs, and $2$ for satellites.

+Experiments were run with an Intel Core i5-7300U CPU running at frequency 2.60 GHz x 2 cores using 16 GB of RAM.

-To assess the performance of the proposed approach, we consider two other association schemes: \textit{the greedy algorithm} and \textit{the distance-based association}.
-The greedy approach is a centralized algorithm whereby a centralized entity first selects the maximum utility of downstream nodes with respect to upstream nodes, and associates the corresponding pair.
-Consequently, the quota of the upstream node is decremented and the downstream agent is discarded from the list of unconnected downstream agents.
-Then, the second highest utility, within the same layer, is considered, and an association is established between the corresponding pair.
-This process is repeated until all downstream agents are associated or the quotas of upstream nodes are reached.
-Once the associations between adjacent layers are established, upstream nodes in the next layer compute their utilities, and greedily associate with the nodes in the upper layer.
+To assess the performance of the proposed approach, we consider two other association schemes: \textit{the greedy approach} and \textit{the distance-based association} scheme.
+The greedy approach is a centralized algorithm whereby a centralized entity first selects the maximum utility of nodes in layer $k$ with respect to nodes in upper layer $k+1$, and associates the corresponding pair.
+Consequently, the quota of the $(k+1)$-layer node is decremented and the agent in layer $k$ is discarded from the list of unconnected agents.
+Then, the second highest utility, within the same layers, is considered, and an association is established between the corresponding pair.
+This process is repeated until all agents in layer $k$ are associated or the quota of nodes in layer $k+1$ is reached.
+Once the associations between adjacent $k$ and $k+1$ tiers are established, nodes in layer $k+1$ calculate their utilities accordingly, and greedily associate the nodes of new adjacent layers.
 This process starts first from the ground tier and moves up to the space tier.